convexintelligence/convexintelligence.github.io/_posts/2019-05-01-welcome-to-the-blogs.md

           <center><img src="{{ site.baseurl }}/img/prem.png" alt="Img" style="width:500px;"/></center>
           </div>

 Welcome to my thoughts assimilator.
 I have been blogging for nearly a decade now.
 A couple of my sites are still online and one of them gets a lot of visitors even now.
 I wrote a lot about programming and technology back then.
 Here, I would like to write about things that I have seen and experienced at work that have shaped my life so far.
 As a starting point, I would like to repost some of the things that I wrote on my other sites.
-Although they are related to a few projects from early stages of my career, the lessons I learned have been tremendous and it is my humble belief that at least a few people might learn from me talking about my experience.
+Although they are related to a few projects from early stages of my career, the lessons I learned have been tremendous and it is my humble belief that at least a few people might learn from me talking about my earlier experiences as well.
 So, read on....

 {% comment %}
 Might you have an include in your theme?
 Why not try it here!